oVirt/ovirt-site/source/node/stateless.html.md

 ## Goals

 *   Be able to run a node image without installing to local disk
-*   Required configuration is posted and retrieved from a configuration server
+*   No configuration is persisted
-*   Minimal size configuration bundle
 *   Provide some sort of security for communications

 ## High Level Design

-*   Machine boots and retrieves it's configuration bundle from the configuration server
-*   Configuration bundle is extracted and applied
+*   Machine boots with regular kernel commandline params + stateless
+*   Machine does regular boot process including autoinstall for all args passed
+*   Machine launches Configuration TUI after complete for additional config if needed
-*   Machine makes itself available based on configuration
+*   Machine runs normally

 ## Details